Djack1010/graph4apk/README.md

 # graph4apk

-The tool graph4apk implements analysis for generating graphs from apk files, in details PDGs for each method and a basic version of an SDG (connecting all the PDGs toghether through their call statements).
+The tool graph4apk implements analysis for generating graphs from apk files.
+The tool can generate either a (i.)
+PDGs (Program Dependence Graphs) for each method, (ii.) basic version of an SDG (System Dependence Graph, connecting all the PDGs together through their call statements) or (iii.) some variations of a CGs (Call Graphs).
+It outputs the Jimple code and the graphs in .dot, .txt or also CCS format, for formal methods analyses.
 It is based on the Soot Framework.
+The tool is used for performing experiments on graphs, It was not meant to be a stand-alone working product and still misses code and documentation to be adopted in larger projects.
+Nevertheless, it could be a good starting point for similar analysis (See the script `run.sh` and `run_CG.sh` for further details), and we strongly suggest communicating with the authors for further information, sending feedbacks or just inform them in which other projects this tool has been involved.

 ## Getting Started